Kazakhstan–Turkey relations: Economic relations

 Turkey contributes 2 billion USD in Kazakhstan's total US$50 billion investment volume.
 Turkey accounts for 1.2% of Kazakhstan's total trade volume and has actively participated in the construction and textile industries of Kazakhstan.
 In 2005 trade turnover between the countries reached US$556.8 million, showing 13.8% growth from the $500 million level in 2004, and slated to climb to US$1 billion in trade turnover volume in 2006.
 Turkey hopes to expand investment in Kazakhstan's energy and telecommunications industries.
 Kazakhstan has increased quotas for the hiring of Turkish workers for construction projects.
 Kazakhstan is considering the construction of an oil refinery on the Black Sea jointly with Turkey.

 Strategic cooperation

 In bolstering cooperation over energy resources, Kazakhstan has sought to assert its independence from Russia's influence.
 In July 2006, the People's Republic of China, Turkey, Azerbaijan and Georgia gathered in Astana to develop a transport corridor linking Central Asia with the South Caucasus and Western Europe that would increase the annual trade and cargo shipment capacity up to 30 million tons.
 Turkey has supported Kazakhstan's bid to join the World Trade Organization while the latter has actively supported Turkey's bid for membership in the European Union.
 Both nations have also sought to promote closer cooperation between Turkic nations of Central Asia.

+Deepening of strategic partnership (2024–present)

+In January 2025, the defense ministries of both nations signed a Military Cooperation Plan for 2025 in Ankara.
+The agreement, signed by Colonel Olzhas Khussainov and Brigadier General Erdoğan Çatal, prioritized joint combat training, military education, and peacekeeping interoperability.

+On July 29, 2025, President Kassym-Jomart Tokayev paid an official visit to Ankara to co-chair the 5th meeting of the High-Level Strategic Cooperation Council with President Recep Tayyip Erdoğan.
+The summit resulted in the signing of 20 bilateral agreements, expanding cooperation beyond traditional sectors into artificial intelligence, aerospace, and energy infrastructure.
+Key documents included a memorandum on scientific cooperation in AI and space activities, as well as an agreement between KazMunayGas and the TPAO for joint hydrocarbon exploration.

+Economic relations witnessed a significant shift in capital flows during early 2025.
+While Turkey has historically been a major investor in Kazakhstan, the first four months of 2025 saw Kazakhstan become the largest source of foreign direct investment (FDI) into Turkey, contributing $610 million—surpassing investments from the Netherlands and the United States for that period.